 Saint Susanna lived in the time of Emperor Maximian and was from Rome with a pagan father and Jewish mother.
 Turning to Christ, she received baptism from Bishop Silvan.
 After the death of her parents, she distributed all her wealth to the poor.
 She was freeing her servants and handmaids from the yoke of slavery.
 Dressing in men’s clothing and cutting her hair, she entered a monastery of monks named John.

-St. Susanna bowed only at the age of 15 to gossip and asked to be given a canon for the sin of which she was accused in her lifetime.
+St. Susanna bowed only at the age of 15 to gossip and asked to be given a canon for the sin she was accused of in her lifetime.
 He wanted to disgrace her.
 The blessed, finding herself in such need, asked two virgins and two deaconesses to come to her.
 And she told them her mystery.
 And also ordered her to be a prioress.

 Who was Susanna in the Bible?

-She bore the name of Varden, or Roza, after her father, and the name of Shushanik, or Suzanika, living in the fear of God from her childhood.
+She bore the name of Varden, or Roza, after her father, and the name of Shushanik, or Suzanika, living in fear of God from her childhood.
 But for the iniquity of her husband, she prayed unceasingly in her heart and asked everyone to pray to God to turn him from the ways of deceit and make him wise in Christ.